DevMountain/DevMtn-Node-Introduction/README.md

 <img src="https://github.com/devlemire/DevMtn-Node-Introduction/blob/solution/readme/3g-1.gif" width="800">
 </p>

+We now know that req.query is equal to an object.
+After the special character `?` it looks at left side of the `=` sign and sets that as the key on an object and looks at the right side of the `=` sign and sets that as the value of the key.

 ## Contributions
 If you see a problem or a typo, please fork, make the necessary changes, and create a pull request so we can review your changes and merge them into the master repo and branch.